 After spending many, many years in development hell, Deadpool proved itself to be a monster hit.
 While there were some doubts surrounding the film, specifically the R-rating, it wound up being a big success with critics while also becoming the biggest domestic hit in the X-Men franchise.
-Naturally, a sequel is on the way, and already we’ve learned about one key character who will be joining the madness.
+Naturally, a sequel is on the way, and the Merc With The Mouth is bringing two key characters from to comics to join him in the madness.

 So what is Deadpool 2 going to be all about?
 Who is going to be involved?
 What characters will be returning?
 How will it connect to the larger X-Men universe?
 We're going to go over all of that in this latest edition of our What We Know So Far guides!
 Read on to learn everything about the highly anticipated sequel.

 Well, after months of teases we finally have a full trailer for Deadpool 2 that shows off just how nutty the second installment in the franchise is going to be.
 And, we wouldn't have it any other way!
 The trailer finally explains the story for the film, along with giving us a good look at some new characters.

 Deadpool had a crazy amount of success when it was released with what isn't typically considered a blockbuster release date.
 Arriving for Valentine's Day weekend 2016, it didn't have much in the way of competition, and, as a result, managed to crush at the box office.
 As it happens, however, Deadpool 2 won't be one of those sequels that gets a release date in the same window as its predecessor.
 Instead, Fox is giving the follow-up a major spot in their early summer lineup, and are prepared to have the film released on May 18, 2018.